 Start with a coarse grit.
 Work your way down through finer grits until you get the finish you want.
 Here’s where you can learn more about sanding resin to get it smooth.

 For this bangle bracelet, I used the Novus polishing compound kit.

 Finished resin bracelet

-If you look closely, you can see a line between my resin layers.
+Looking closely, you can see a line between my resin layers.
 This happened because I let the resin fully cure before pouring the second layer.
-But, I would say almost no one ever notices this on a finished bracelet, so don’t worry if this happens to you.
+But I would say almost no one ever notices this on a finished bracelet, so don’t worry if this happens to you.

 Enjoy your new piece of jewelry!

 If you are asking yourself how to suspend objects in resin, here’s what NOT to do.

 Do not add your items once the resin starts to cure.
 Why?

 1. It will be almost impossible to get your additions to ‘stop’ at a certain level.

 2. Once the resin starts curing, disturbing it in any way will introduce bubbles you won’t be able to get out.